Nicolas-56m/BCD/README.md

 ___

 ### Tarefa - 001

+___

+## Link do arquivo dessa tarefa do Excel no REDME!
 - Normalização da tabela

-___

-## Link do arquivo do Excel no REDME